 High-Rise Viewing

-Buildings along Lake Shore Drive become premium viewing platforms during the show.
-Rooftop parties at residential buildings and hotel rooms with lakefront views command premium prices for the weekend.
-The elevated perspective offers unique angles unavailable from beach level.
+Now this is the real insider move.
+Buildings along Lake Shore Drive become premium viewing platforms.
+Rooftop parties at residential buildings, hotel rooms with lakefront views — these spots command premium prices during show weekend.
+But the elevated perspective gives you angles you simply cannot get from the sand.

 Boats on the Lake

-Two million people in a concentrated area creates challenges.
-Public transit handles the load far better than driving—CTA trains and buses connect the entire lakefront to the broader city.
-If you must drive, expect parking challenges and plan extra time.
+Two million people in a concentrated area.
+Let that sink in.
+Public transit handles the load way better than driving.
+CTA trains and buses will get you there without the parking headache.
+If you absolutely must drive, budget extra time and prepare yourself for some frustration.

 Beyond the Airshow